OpenNewsLabs/news-graphics-team/README.md

 - If you add people, please make sure that they are **ok with being added**, if they don’t explicitly state their employer in their Twitter bio.
 If they don’t have Twitter, check their website/blog.

 ### What information should I add?
 - **Name** of the newsroom.
-The list is currently sorted alphabetically.
-Maybe we’ll switch to a sorting by number of people later.
+The list is currently sorted alphabetically, with reporters and editors sorted by their first name.
 - **Location and links to the graphics departments on Twitter | Website | Blog | Github**
 - **Links to specific blog posts/videos/interviews** that show how data vis people in this newsroomn are working.
 Links should give insight into the process of past projects, general principles and approaches to problems, which tools are used etc.
-- **Team members and links to their Twitter account** who currently create charts/graphics/data vis in these newsrooms on a regular basis.
-Alumni should not be on this list (although I’m open to discussing that).
-Interns and fellows should not be added, since it's likely that we forget to remove them.
+- **Team members and links to their Twitter account** who currently create charts/graphics/data visualizations in these newsrooms on a regular basis.
+Alumni, interns and fellows shoudl not be added.

 <br><br>